apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

     CASE (2 < 3) WHEN true THEN "yes" ELSE "no" END

-### <a id="Quantified_expressions">Quantified expressions</a>
+## <a id="Quantified_expressions">Quantified expressions</a>

     QuantifiedExpression ::= ( (<ANY>|<SOME>) | <EVERY> ) Variable <IN> Expression ( "," Variable "in" Expression )*
                              <SATISFIES> Expression (<END>)?

 Quantified expressions are used for expressing existential or universal predicates involving the elements of a collection.

 The following pair of examples illustrate the use of a quantified expression to test that every (or some) element in the set [1, 2, 3] of integers is less than three.
 The first example yields `FALSE` and second example yields `TRUE`.

 It is useful to note that if the set were instead the empty set, the first expression would yield `TRUE` ("every" value in an empty set satisfies the condition) while the second expression would yield `FALSE` (since there isn't "some" value, as there are no values in the set, that satisfies the condition).

+A quantified expression will return a `NULL` (or `MISSING`) if the first expression in it evaluates to `NULL` (or `MISSING`).
+A type error will be raised if the first expression in a quantified expression does not return a collection.

 ##### Examples